Nikolaj-KC/HYTEB/README.rst

 What is HYTEB?
 --------------
-HYTEB is a set of python modules for uesr-friendly analysis of geophysical data worth for improving the predictive capability of groundwater models.
+HYTEB is a set of python modules for user-friendly software for analysing the data worth of geophysics (electromagnetic data) for improving the predictive capability of groundwater models.

 Authors
 -------
 ``HYTEB`` is developed by Nikolaj Kruse Christensen as part as his Ph.D. project, under